gabyx/glocker-group-imes-ethz/README.md

-# Lecture Materials from the Research Group of Prof. Dr Christoph Glocker at ETH Zurich
+# Lecture and Research Materials from the Research Group of Prof. Dr Christoph Glocker at ETH Zurich

 # Authors: Prof. Dr. Christoph Glocker, ...